 First stop should be The Titanic Museum.
 The building itself is stunning, the stories and histories within and interesting and intriguing and the surrounding areas are…suitably industrial feeling to give you a sense of the type of place the ill-fated ship was built in back in the day.
 Bonus fact, though a warning that some may find this irreverent.
 But you can totally stand in the middle of the ‘I’ in the giant Titanic sign outside the museum and arrange a photo that just has you bang in the middle of the word Tit.
 We aren’t judging.

 If you’re a Back to the Future Fan (ie, everyone) could do with a trip to the Ulster Folk & Transport Museum (Part of the National Museum of Ulster) which among many other exhibits, contains a Delorean.
 You can’t test drive it however.
 We’re sad about that too.
 Maybe we can all chip together to buy one?
 Bonus of the Ulster Museum – it’s free!
 As are the gorgeous Botanic Gardens, except for when there are special events on, so perhaps check that out in advance.

-I’d almost never recommend going to a shopping centre for a trip to a city, unless you were seeking out something specific you knew you’d find there, but Victoria Square shopping centre is very much worth a visit to head up into the glass, dome roof and look out over the city.
+I’d almost never recommend going to a shopping centre for a trip to a city.
+Victoria Square shopping centre is very much worth a visit to head up into the glass, dome roof and look out over the city.
 (Pictured at the start of the post.)
 Also a good spot to hide out in if it’s rainy 😉

-If you like your views from mountains as opposed to from shopping malls, take a trip up Black Mountain or Divis.
+Do you like your views from mountains as opposed to from shopping malls?
+Take a trip up Black Mountain or Divis.
 And if the weather is beautiful but you aren’t quite feeling able for a hike, Ormeau and Lady Dixon Parks are perfect for a casual stroll or some sunny weather book reading.

 Food, Drinks & Music